PDC-support/singularity-introduction/PITCHME.md

 ## How about GPUs?

-In order to run singularity images that do rely on GPU, you need first to book a node that does contain a GPU, and then submit it as normal.
+- Book a node that contains a GPU
+- Submit as normal
-There is no need to define which GPU or link to the CUDA module to make it work.
+- **There is no need to define which GPU or link to the CUDA module**

 ---